A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Controller Design

-We derive a steering control law for kinematic model assuming that the vehicle speed is not a control variable.
-Only free variable for control is the steering input to the system.
-Recall that the kinematic equations are given for the two axle vehicle system are given as;
+We derive a steering control law for the kinematic model, assuming that the vehicle speed is not a control variable.
+The only free variable for control is the steering input to the system.
+Recall that the kinematic equations are given for the two-axle vehicle system are given as;

 If we were to design a feedback controller, the control design task would fall under the trajectory following problem.
 However, in this paper, we will use the $x(t)$ position as the index value that gives us the other configuration space variables $y(t) \: and \:\psi(t)$ at any time.
-Other assumptions are that, the trajectory is generated by a trajectory generator or a feasible trajectory is available and the vehicle travels at a constant speed.
+Other assumptions are that the trajectory is generated by a trajectory generator or a feasible trajectory is available and the vehicle travels at a constant speed.
 With these assumptions, we can reduce the trajectory tracking problem into the path following regulation for the lateral distance and heading deviations.
-We start with linearizion of the kinematic equations around a fixed point $(s_*, u_*)=\{x_*, \:y_*,\:\psi_*, \:\delta_*\}$ to obtain the linearized model by the first order Taylor expansion \cite{murray2009optimization}.
+We start with linearization of the kinematic equations around a fixed point $(s_*, u_*)=\{x_*, \:y_*,\:\psi_*, \:\delta_*\}$ to obtain the linearized model by the first-order Taylor expansion \cite{murray2009optimization}.

 By subtracting $\dot{s_*}=f(s_*, u_*)$ from Equation (\ref{eq:21}), we arrive the linearized equations in relative coordinates;